 Once you've signed up at Fastly.com, we'll guide you through the process of creating your first service.
-When you receive your account verification email from us, we'll log you into the application automatically.
-All you'll need to do to start creating your first service is click the Get Started button.
+Once you've logged in, all you'll need to do to start creating your first service is click the Get Started button.